Keep reading to find out 15 ways that EVERY college student should save money.

 Live within your means

-Do not buy an apartment that you can not afford.
+Living within your means includes not buying an apartment that you can not afford.

-Use your search engine and find places with affordable rent.
+Use your search engine and find low cost apartments on websites like Apartments.com.
 You're in college to gain access to better opportunities and your first apartment does not have to be your last.
+In the meantime you can look into small DIY projects to spruce up the space you live in.

 Apply for financial aid

-This money not only covered an entire academic year but it allowed me to receive a refund check and advance for my books.
+I was lucky enough to receive full financial aid my first year in college and this money was put to great use.Extra money left over allowed me to receive a refund check and advance for my books.
 Can't go wrong with free money!

 Apply for scholarships